-Professor Robert Huddart leads the Clinical Academic Radiotherapy team at the ICR, focussing specifically on bladder and testicular cancer.
-He is one of the ICR’s top scientists in the Everyman laboratories and also an Honorary Consultant in Urological Oncology at The Royal Marsden, where he manages and treats patients with urological cancer - cancer that affects the kidney, bladder, prostate, testicles and penis.
+Professor Robert Huddart leads the Clinical Academic Radiotherapy team at The Institute of Cancer Research, London, focusing specifically on bladder and testicular cancer.
+He is one of the ICR’s top scientists in the Everyman laboratories and also an Honorary Consultant in Urological Oncology at The Royal Marsden NHS Foundation Trust, where he manages and treats patients with urological cancer - cancer that affects the kidney, bladder, prostate, testicles and penis.

 “Working as a clinical academic at the ICR and The Royal Marsden provides an almost unique opportunity in the UK of working and researching at the cutting edge of oncology, meeting and working with some of the UK's top cancer scientists and being able to investigate and use new technologies and developments.
-This, combined with the excellence of cancer care within The Royal Marsden, means there is no better place, in my view, for an oncologist to be,” Professor Huddart says.
+This, combined with the excellence of cancer care within The Royal Marsden, means there is no better place, in my view, for an oncologist to be.”

 Professor Huddart recently retired (after six years) as Chair of the National Cancer Research Institute (NCRI) testicular cancer group, and jointly leads the ICR’s postgraduate course in oncology.
 Most recently, he has qualified for a Postgraduate Certificate in Education from University College, London.

 In the future, Professor Huddart hopes to be involved in “developing new personalised treatments which make a real impact on the outlook of the patients we see each week”.